Watch Canada's best compete at the short track national team selection trials

-Click on the video player above on Saturday at 1:50 p.m.
+Click on the video player above Wednesday at 8 p.m.
 ET to watch live as Canada's best speed skaters compete at the national team selection trials in Montreal.

-The competition begins with the men's and women's 1500-metre event, followed by the men's and women's 500m.

-World and Olympic champion Charles Hamelin will be among skaters looking to secure their spots for the upcoming season.

 To encourage thoughtful and respectful conversations, first and last names will appear with each submission to CBC/Radio-Canada's online communities (except in children and youth-oriented communities).
 Pseudonyms will no longer be permitted.